dabund24/Zug/README.md

 ### 2. Arrange journeys in tree

 In order to create the diagram we want, we first need to arrange the found journeys in a tree-like structure.
-Apart from the root, which has no semantic meaning, each level represents a section of our journey.
+Apart from the root, which has no semantic meaning, each level represents a section of the full journey.
 In our example, level 1 contains all journeys found from `A` to `B`, level 2 all journeys from `B` to `C` and level 3 those from `C` to `D`.
 We construct our tree with these rules:

 - In each level, journeys are sorted by their departure time in ascending order